 Thank you to everyone who attended our reunion at the Paramount Cafe October 24.
+Log on to view the event pictures.
 Members shared the following:

 A special thank you to ACS, Advancial, Edge Energy, Liberty Resources and Noble Energy for making the event possible.
 It was great to see more than 50 former colleagues, spouses and even a son attend.